Developing a Better Understanding of Bedwetting

 Nighttime wetting is when a child involuntarily wets the bed after an age by which bladder control should have been established.
 According to Taber's Cyclopedic Medical Dictionary, bladder control is normally presented by the age of 5.
 Most commonly, the involuntary discharge of urine occurs at night, while the child is sleeping, causing them to wake.

 According to the National Kidney Foundation, nighttime wetting affects between 5 and 7 million children in the U.S. The condition is more common in boys than in girls and tends to occur more frequently in first-born children than in younger siblings.
-A distinct family connection or inheritance tendency is also present.Causes of Nighttime Wetting
+Bedwetting also runs in the family, more often affecting children of a parent who wet the bed.Causes of Nighttime Wetting

 "The most common causes of bedwetting continue to be issues involving bladder control, infection, fluid intake, stress and trauma," says Dr. Stephen Sheldon, director of the Sleep Medicine Center at Children's Memorial Hospital in Chicago, IL.

 In addition to these factors, the role of family inheritance also can play a part in the presence of nighttime wetting.
 According to Dr. Sheldon, the reason for the family trait of nighttime wetting is not clear, although the passing of the condition from parent to child is.
 "If one or both parents wet the bed when they were younger, then it is more than likely that their child will wet the bed as well," he says.
 There are lots of conditions or diseases that also run in families that could be a contributing factor of bedwetting, which is one of the reasons why it is so difficult to say why it runs in families — but we know that it does."

 "My son is 10 and he has always wet the bed," says Denise of Mays Landing, NJ.
 "His father and several of his aunts wet the bed until they were in their teens.
 We feel it's hereditary.
 We've always treated it as no big deal and we've let him know that it's quite common."